espressif/esp-at/docs/en/AT_Command_Examples/TCP-IP_AT_Examples.rst

    Note:

    - ``"192.168.3.102"`` and ``8080`` are the remote IP address and port of UDP transmission on the remote side, i.e., the UDP configuration set by PC.
-   - ``1112`` is the local port number of ESP device.
+   - ``1112`` is the local port number of {IDF_TARGET_NAME}.
 You can define this port number, or else, a random port will be used.
    - ``0`` means that the remote IP address and port are fixed and cannot be changed.
-For example, when there is another PC creating a UDP entity and sending data to ESP device port 1112, ESP device will still receive the data from UDP port 1112, and if the AT command ``AT+CIPSEND=4,X`` is used, the data will still be sent to the first PC end.
+For example, when there is another PC creating a UDP entity and sending data to {IDF_TARGET_NAME} port 1112, {IDF_TARGET_NAME} will still receive the data from UDP port 1112, and if the AT command ``AT+CIPSEND=4,X`` is used, the data will still be sent to the first PC end.
 However, if the parameter is not set as ``0``, the data will be sent to the new PC.

 #.
 Send 7 bytes of data to connection link 4.